Iran: President Raisi's hardline government stalling on progress | DW | 12.11.2021

 "In Iran, we have an autocratic system with the supreme religious leader at the top who wants to decide everything," Haghightjoo said.
 For Khamenei, President Raisi is merely an "instrument" used for pushing through the supreme leader's agenda, she added.

-After 100 days in office, Raisi's is facing economic challenges on several fronts.
+After 100 days in office, Raisi is facing economic challenges on several fronts.

 Iran is currently dealing with rising COVID infections.
 The rial is tanking in value, and the country's largest banks are racking up huge losses.